Brixham Battery

 The 14 acre site of Battery Gardens was first used as a battery in 1586 during the war between England and Spain.
-The Battery was not permanently armed but was certainly 'active' throughout the American War of Independence during the 1780s and the Napoleonic War against France during the first decade of the 19th century.
+The Battery was not permanently armed but was certainly active throughout the American War of Independence during the 1780s and the Napoleonic War against France during the first decade of the 19th century.
 The Battery was also used by the Coast Guard for gunnery training during the 1870s.

-All that can be seen today was built from June – September 1940 immediately following the defeat and evacuation of the British Expeditionary Force from Dunkirk after the fall of France.
+All that can be seen today was built from June to September 1940 immediately following the defeat and evacuation of the British Expeditionary Force from Dunkirk after the fall of France.

-Of the 116 Emergency Batteries built in 1940 from John O'Groats to Kent, to Lands End, and to South Wales only 7 remain.
-Of these Brixham battery is the most complete.
+Of the 116 emergency batteries built in 1940 from John O'Groats to Kent, to Lands End, and to South Wales only seven remain.
+Of these Brixham Battery is the most complete.
 English Heritage had surveyed the whole site and it is now a scheduled monument.

 The Battery

-"Battery" is a category of artillery weapons and the soldiers who operate them.
+A "battery" is a category of artillery weapons and the soldiers who operate them.
 The World War II coast and defence batteries had two main guns, anti-aircraft weapons and, in the case of Brixham, extra harbour defence guns.

 A total of about one hundred officers and soldiers manned the Battery.
 The Battery was originally manned by soldiers from the Royal Artillery, but following the receding threat of invasion the Battery was later manned by 378 Battery – of which almost all were members of the Home Guard.